S3B4S/advent-of-code-2022/README.md

 ## Adding inputs

 If you want to add your own inputs, you can do so.
 Each test file will read from a sibling `input.txt`.
 For example, tests run in `./04_camp-cleanup` will attempt to read the input from `./04_camp-cleanup/input.txt`.
 So, you can add an `input.txt` there and insert your own inputs.
-You can find a script in the `/scripts` folder that can help you out with downloading the AoC inputs and put them in `index.ts` files in the correct location(s) automatically.
+You can find a script in the `/scripts` folder that can help you out with downloading the AoC inputs and put them in `input.txt` files in the correct location(s) automatically.

 ---